Snow White Roll Cake

-- 1 ½ cups 215gr Pillsbury Moist Supreme White Premium Cake Mix
+- ½ box Pillsbury Moist Supreme White Premium Cake Mix Note 3

-- In a mixing bowl with whisk attachment, beat the egg whites until soft peaks form.
+- In a mixing bowl with whisk attachment, beat the egg whites on medium speed until soft peaks form, 3-5 minutes.

-- Pour the batter into the prepared baking sheet, and spread it evenly all over the sheet, using an offset spatula.
-It’ll be thin layer, which is exactly how we want.
+- Pour the batter into the prepared baking sheet, and spread it evenly all over the sheet.
+(TIP: Don't be alarmed!
+It’ll be a thin layer, which is exactly how we want.
 This silicone scraper is super helpful!)

-- Bake for 12-15 minutes, or until inserted toothpick comes out clean.
-The cake looks lightly golden, but not browned.
+- Bake the cake for 12-15 minutes, or until inserted toothpick comes out clean.
+The cake should look lightly golden, but not browned.

 - While the cake is baking, prepare a lint-free kitchen towel on a flat surface and generously dust with powdered sugar.

-- When the cake is done, carefully invert the cake onto the prepared kitchen towel and tightly roll the cake from the short side, while still warm.
-Cool completely on wire rack for about an hour.
+- As soon as the cake is done, carefully invert it onto the prepared kitchen towel and tightly roll the cake from the short side, while still warm.
+Cool completely on wire rack, about an hour.

-- To prepare the filling, microwave ¼ cup of heavy whipping cream until hot, about 30 seconds.
+- Microwave ¼ cup of heavy whipping cream until hot, about 30 seconds.

 - Place the chopped chocolate in a small bowl and pour hot cream over it.
 Let it stand for a minute and stir until chocolate is fully melted.
 Cool completely.
 (You can put it in the fridge for a few minutes while working on the next step.)

-- In a mixing bowl with whisk attachment, beat the remaining heavy whipping cream until hard peaks form.
+- In a mixing bowl with whisk attachment, beat the remaining 1 cup of heavy whipping cream until hard peaks form.

 - Once the cake is completely cooled, carefully unroll it.

-- Generously spread white chocolate mousse on the cake, reserving about ½ cup of filling.
-Spread thinner layer of filling on outer end of the cake.
-Then tightly roll the cake.
+- Generously spread white chocolate mousse all over the cake, reserving about ½ cup of filling.
+(TIP: Spread thinner layer of filling on outer end of the cake.)

-- Refrigerate until ready to serve.
+- Refrigerate the cake until ready to serve.
 The cake is best when served the same day.
 Leftovers can be refrigerated for up to 3 days.